-Health and Safety Code 120291 HS makes it a California felony to:
+Health and Safety Code 120291 HS has been repealed.
+Previously, the law made it it a California felony to:

 - expose another person to the human immunodeficiency virus (HIV),